 2. Technology makes us adaptive to the future and modern setting of education.

 The present situation encourages us to get in the way of educating future generations.
 Also, technology has played a major role in the modernization of the education sector, including educators.
-Yes, the modern teacher has a new battle to be fought.

 3. Online collaborative work and efforts have been amplified.